farkkilab/geomx-processing/README.md

    * computing cell fractions with SpatialDecon

 6. Pathway analysis (on full and/or deconvoluted signal)
+   *  removing low complexity genes
-   *  calculate ssGSEA/GSVA for signatures from selected categories of msigdb database
+   *  calculating ssGSEA/GSVA for signatures from selected categories of msigdb database
-   *  calculate PROGENY scores (!! currently disabled due to incompatibility issues)
+   *  calculating PROGENY scores (!! currently disabled due to incompatibility issues)
 9. differential gene expression (on full and/or deconvoluted signal)
-    * calculate differentially expressed genes between specified group of AOIs
+    * calculating differentially expressed genes between specified group of AOIs

 ## Requirements